oliversarmy/oliversarmy.github.io/_posts/2015-7-01-MajoricSystem.md

       q        u  j        o
 ```

-## Majoric - Rules
+## Majoric - Word Rules

-1. Double letters are disregarded when not pronounced separately.
-2. If the first letter is a consonant, the second letter doesn't count (e.g.
-  blob is 22 not 252).
-3. When a consonant grouping occurs that modifies the sound of the inital letter (e.g. br, cl, gr, ll, rs, sh, st, ...),  only the first letter is significant.
-Thus the word "crash" encodes number 30 (note: this encompasses rules 1 and 2).
+1. When a consonant grouping occurs that modifies the sound of the initial letter (e.g. br, cl, gr, ll, rs, sh, st, ...), only the first letter is significant.
+Thus the word "ball" encodes 21 (not 211) and the word "crash" encodes number 30 (not 3708).
-4. Vowels, a e i o u are significant, but, only when they start a word and only
+2. Vowels, a e i o u, are significant, but, only when they start a word and only
-  the first vowel. (e.g age is 17, not 175)
+  the first vowel. (e.g age is 17, not 175).

+Note: Rule 1 evens out the spread of words for the second digit.

+## Majoric - Optional Word Rules

+These rules spread out words for the second digit, as both prefixes are very common.

+1. Prefixes starting with "un" are treated as a single 6.
+If the next letter is a vowel, it is significant.
+Thus "unify" is encoded as 696.
+2. Prefixes starting with "in" are treated as a single 9.
+If the next letter is a vowel, it is significant.
+Thus "inability" is encoded as 91251.

+## Majoric - Name, Action, Object Rules (for 2 digit numbers)

-5. Names are created in the same ways as the Dominic system, with the first
+1. Names are created in the same ways as the Dominic system, with the first
-  letter of each name representing the number.
+  letter of the names (i.e. first and last name) representing a one digit number (and thus a two digit number when combined).
-6. Actions and objects are created in a similar way as the Major system,
+2. Actions and objects are created in a similar way as the Major system,
 but with words of any length.
 Only the first two significant letters are used, when actions and objects are being associated with a person representing a two digit number (as is the case in the example below).

 ## Generating Names